 When it's time to post your letter, add some sprigs of greenery to the envelope, in keeping with the exuberant nature of Valentine's Day.
 It could be scattering of lavender, or something a little more unusual, like a colourful bunch of winter heather.
 Seal the envelope, stamp and address it, and pop it in the post box.
 You're away!

 We advise that you don’t sit by the letterbox waiting for a reply.
 It'll make you feel stressed out, and doesn't help guarantee a happy end to the story.
-Plus, in 2020, it’s quite likely that your letter will be answered digitally with a WhatsApp or DM.
-Or maybe the doorbell will suddenly ring, and your true love will be standing there.
+Plus, in 2021, it’s quite likely that your letter will be answered digitally with a WhatsApp or DM.
 Ideally, you'll find a mysterious envelope amongst your post a few days later.
 Upon opening it, you'll recognise your beloved's handwriting, setting out those three longed-for words.
 I love you too.